PaulJWright/ColourBlind/README.md

 ### A Comment on loadct,4

-[9th August 2016]
+[9th August 2017]

-I am currently investigating a replacement for <b>loadct,4</b> (a notoriously bad colour table for those with colour blindness) where the middle of the colour table is centered on 0.
+I am currently investigating a replacement for <b>loadct,4</b> (a notoriously bad colour table for those with colour blindness) where the data is diverging (the data straddle 0, or show a departure from a reference value).

 <a><img width="240" alt="loadct, 4" src="https://github.com/PaulJWright/ColourBlind/blob/master/images/loadct4.png"/>
 <img width="240" alt="loadct, 4_new" src="https://github.com/PaulJWright/ColourBlind/blob/master/images/loadct4a.png"/>
 </a>
 <!-- <img width="360" alt="loadct, 4_new test plot" src="https://github.com/PaulJWright/ColourBlind/blob/master/images/CT_Test.png"/> -->
 > (Left) loadct,4.
-(Right) a work in progress that aims to replace loadct,4 in situations where the middle of the colour table is located at 0.
+(Right) a work in progress that aims to replace loadct,4 in situations where data is diverging:

 ![Hex colours](https://github.com/PaulJWright/ColourBlind/blob/master/images/ct4.png)
 ---------------------